Vaier

 One UI.
 One click.
 One subdomain.

-Vaier discovers containers on every connected peer, lets you pick a subdomain, creates the DNS record, generates the Traefik route, provisions the cert, optionally gates it behind Authelia, and rolls back the entire flow if anything fails.
+Vaier discovers containers on every connected peer, lets you pick a subdomain, creates the DNS record, generates the Traefik route, provisions the cert, optionally gates it behind Google or GitHub sign-in, and rolls back the entire flow if anything fails.
 Your homelab now feels like a PaaS.

 // features